alex-ber/PythonPackageSyncTool/README.rst

 Semicolomn and not equal sign is used here due to Python limitaion of usage of equal sign in the value in the command line.

+You can specified multiple packages using comma delimiter.

+You can specifiy path to your config file using `--config_file`.

+It can be relative to the folder whether you put driver.py script or absolute.

 ====

 ./driver.py --add:some_new_package: